| Life

 losses as minimal as possible, and their gains as

+significant as possible.
 Jesus' teaching on shaking off

 the dust is good to keep in mind whenever we need